-In short, brokers allow leverage to help individual traders amass more substantial profits with high risks but limited to short periods of times.
+In short, brokers allow leverage to help individual traders amass more substantial profits with high risks but limited to short periods of time.
 This just means being able to trade more.
-The more money you trade, the more beneficial it will be for the broker due to the spread, or the difference between the buying and selling price of every currency pair.
+The more money you trade, the more beneficial it will be for the broker due to the spread or the difference between the buying and selling price of every currency pair.

 Forex Trading Brokers in Nigeria

 The sad news is that, currently, no reliable brokers are based in Nigeria.
 The most viable option for Nigerian traders to enjoy potential profits from the foreign exchange markets is to utilize the services of an offshore broker or a foreign country-based forex broker.